1010Technologies/pxt-makerbit-pins/README.md

 ### MakerBit setLedPins

-Sets pins 5 to 16 to either on or off.
-These pins are the MakerBit LED pins.
+Sets LED pins from 5 to 16 to either on or off.
+The pins from pin 5 to 16 are the MakerBit LED pins.
 Make sure to turn off the built-in LED display when using all MakerBit LED pins.

 ```sig